Ehlers-Danlos Syndrome and Autism: How Are They Connected?

 3. Visual Supports: Visual supports, such as schedules, charts, and labels, can help individuals with EDS and autism understand and follow daily routines.
 Use visual aids to communicate expectations, tasks, and transitions.

-4. Consistency and Predictability: Establishing a consistent routine can provide a sense of security and stability.
+4. Consistency and Predictbility: Establishing a consistent routine can provide a sense of security and stability.
 Stick to regular meal times, bedtimes, and daily activities as much as possible.
 Prepare individuals for any changes or disruptions in advance to minimize anxiety.

 Strategies for Sensory Sensitivities